erroronline1/qualitymanagement/readme.md

 [back to top](#table-of-contents)

 ## internal documents in force.xlsm
-tl;dr: docm-files as working draft will register and update their version in this table. assign checkpoints to have a regulatory context. this list serves as the interface for the [documents module for the assistant](#document-lookup) too. export will be executed on save. the list of norm-chapters should contain all relevant considerable chapters. on save documents will be assigned back to the list to clarify if every chapter is met. assign documents to regulary common used bundles. this also serves as the interface for [the assistants bundles module](#predefined-document-bundles).
+docm-files as working draft will register and update their version in this table. assign checkpoints to have a regulatory context. this list serves as the interface for the [documents module for the assistant](#document-lookup) too. export will be executed on save. the list of norm-chapters should contain all relevant considerable chapters. on save documents will be assigned back to the list to clarify if every chapter is met. assign documents to regulary common used bundles. this also serves as the interface for [the assistants bundles module](#predefined-document-bundles).

 ![documents in force](assets/xlsm_documentsinforce.png)
 this file contains all documents in force, a link to the documents and the possiblity to assign their special task in fullfilling regulatory requirements. the docm-documents will register themselves in the first sheet on their individual save. you can assign alternate search terms and checkpoints to the document. the second sheet contains these checkpoints and all the assigned documents. in this way you can see directly if you match all checkpoints.